Make Every Word Count: Adaptive BA with Fewer Words: Introduction

 \section{Introduction}

 Byzantine Agreement (BA) is a key component in many distributed systems.
 As these systems are being used at larger scales, there is an increased need to find efficient solutions for BA.
 Arguably, the most important aspect of an efficient BA solution is its communication costs.
 That is, how much information needs to be transferred in the network to solve the BA problem.
-Indeed, improving the communication complexity was the focus of many recent works and deployed systems~\cite{Abraham2018HotStuffTL,Algorand,spiegelman2021search,abraham2019asymptotically,momose2020optimal,cohen2020not}.
+Indeed, improving the communication complexity, often measured as word complexity, was the focus of many recent works and deployed systems~\cite{Abraham2018HotStuffTL,Algorand,spiegelman2021search,abraham2019asymptotically,momose2020optimal,cohen2020not}.

 In the BA problem, a set of $n$ processes attempt to agree on a \emph{decision} value despite the presence of Byzantine processes.
 One of the properties of a BA algorithm is a threshold $t$ on how many Byzantine processes it can withstand.
 Namely, the algorithm is correct as long as up to $t$ processes are corrupted in the course of a run.
-In this paper we focus on $n=2t+1$.
+In this paper we focus on $n=2t+1$ and we assume a trusted setup of a public-key infrastructure (PKI) that enables us to use a threshold signature scheme~\cite{shoup2000practical,boneh2001short,cachin2005random}.

 A large and growing body of literature has investigated how to reduce the word complexity of BA algorithms.
-Recently, Momose and Ren~\cite{momose2020optimal} have presented a synchronous protocol with $O(n^2)$ words, which meets Dolev and Reischuk's long-standing lower bound~\cite{dolev1983authenticated}.
+Recently, Momose and Ren~\cite{momose2020optimal} have presented a synchronous protocol with $O(n^2)$ words, which meets Dolev and Reischuk's long-standing lower bound~\cite{dolev1985bounds}.
 Spiegelman~\cite{spiegelman2021search} considered the more common case, where the number of actual failures, denoted by $f$, is smaller than $t$ with resilience of $n=3t+1$.
 In this paper we consider better resilience and ask:

-Whereas Dolev and Reichuk's better-known lower bound applies to worst-case runs, they further proved a lower bound of $\Omega(nt)$ signatures in failure-free runs in a model with digital signatures.
-At the time, one could have thought that this bound projects to the communication complexity, rendering it quadratic even with small $f$ values.
+Whereas Dolev and Reischuk's better-known lower bound applies to worst-case runs, they further proved a lower bound of $\Omega(nt)$ signatures in failure-free runs ($f=0$) in a model with a PKI.
+At the time, one could have thought that this bound extends to the communication complexity, rendering it $\Omega(nt)$ even with small $f$ values.
 However, the introduction of threshold signature schemes~\cite{desmedt1987society,shoup2000practical,boneh2001short,cachin2005random} exposed the possibility to compact many signatures into one word, potentially saving many words.